 — Mindy Maddux, Asst.
 Dean, Drury University, Springfield, MO

-LaMotte is a concert artist, with 13 albums and 3000+ concerts on five continents to his credit.
-He is also an author and lecturer, with speaking events including the Scottish Parliament, the PC(USA) Mission to the United Nations, and colleges and conferences in India, Germany, Australia, and across the United States.
-A semester course on his most recent book, You Are Changing the World Whether You Like It Or Not, will be taught at Westminster College in New Wilmington, PA in 2004.
-He holds a master’s degree in International Studies, Peace and Conflict Resolution from the University of Queensland in Brisbane, Australia, where he attended as a Rotary Peace Fellow.
-He is also the former Clerk of the AFSC Nobel Peace Prize Nominating Committee.
+LaMotte is a concert artist with 13 albums and 3000+ concerts on five continents to his credit.
+He has also presented lectures and workshops at events at the Scottish Parliament, the PC(USA) Mission to the United Nations, and colleges and conferences in India, Germany, Australia, and across the United States.
+Two professors at Westminster College in New Wilmington, Pennsylvania have built an entire course around his most recent book, You Are Changing the World Whether You Like It Or Not, taught for the first time in the spring of 2024.

-His most recent book looks at the downside of Hero Narratives — when one person’s dramatic action in a moment of crisis is held up as the key to large social change, neglecting the centrality of movements — many people making small efforts in the same direction.
-Hero stories, though intended to inspire, can often have the opposite effect, leading us to outsource work for change to the heroes, because we can’t imagine ourselves doing what they do.
+His most recent book looks at the downside of Hero Narratives — when one person’s dramatic action in a moment of crisis is held up as the key to large social change.
+This common presentation of history neglects the centrality of movements — many people making small efforts in the same direction.
+Hero stories, though intended to inspire, often have the opposite effect because we can’t imagine ourselves doing what heroes do.

 David LaMotte is a very good partner in this important work both for our world and for the human soul.